alexvranceanu/docker/swarm-example-voting-app/README.md

 This is a simple walkthrough for setting up multiple components of an application in a Docker 1.12 Swarm cluster with multiple Swarm networks.

+The images in this demo have been pushed to this Docker repo: https://hub.docker.com/u/vralex/

+You could also build your own and push them to your (private and public) repository.

 Architecture
 -----